Deformations of Asymptotically Conical $G_2$-Instantons: Introduction

 This paper studies the deformation theory of $G_2$-instantons on asymptotically conical manifolds by prescribing a fixed rate of decay at infinity.
 We take a spinorial approach and relate deformations of the instanton to the kernel of a Dirac operator on a Hilbert space of spinors with fixed decay rate.
 In contrast to the compact case the index of the Dirac operator controlling the deformation theory is not expected to be 0.
 This can be seen in Section~\ref{sec:gtonac} where we show that the dimension of the space of solutions to the linearised $G_2$-instanton equation is determined by the spectrum of a twisted Dirac operator on a nearly K\"ahler 6-manifold and apply the implicit function theorem to show the moduli space is a smooth manifold when the deformation theory is unobstructed.
-A particularly interesting example for the application of this theory is that of the standard instanton.
-In Section~\ref{sec:stdinstsection} we study this particular example; this lives on $\R^7$ which we view as the metric cone of $S^6.$ First we use a suitable representation theoretic Lichnerowicz formula to study the square of the Dirac operator.
-Although the presentation of this is specific to the standard instanton, the methods developed are suitable for studying any asymptotically conical $G_2$-instanton which converges to the canonical connection.
-In particular these methods are applicable to all known examples on the Bryant-Salamon manifolds and this is to be explored further in the PhD thesis of the author.
-We then show how to apply the Lichnerowicz formula to leave one needing only to calculate the eigenvalues of certain Hermitian matrices.
-To determine the relevant eigenvalues of the Dirac operator on the homogeneous space $S^6=G_2/SU(3)$ we present a method specific to this manifold.
-We write the operator as a sum of Casimir operators and use representation theoretic techniques to calculate the first few eigenvalues explicitly.
-The main result of this section is \thref{mainresult} which establishes that the virtual dimension of the moduli space coincides the deformations defined by dilation (scaling in the radial direction) and translations.
+In order to calculate the virtual dimension of a given moduli space in practice, one must be able to calculate some eigenvalues of certain twisted Dirac operators on nearly K\"ahler 6-manifolds.
+In Section~\ref{sec:lichnerowicz} we develop methods suitable for studying eigenvalues of Dirac operators on homogeneous nearly K\"ahler manifolds where a twisting is provided by the canonical connection.
+The assumptions made here are appropriate, since this framework is applicable to study every known asymptotically conical $G_2$-instanton.
+We develop a suitable Lichnerowicz formula which allows us to reduce the calculation of the virtual dimension to the calculation of eigenvalues from certain Hermitian matrices.
+Once the tools from Section~\ref{sec:lichnerowicz} have been developed, we are ready to study some examples of $G_2$-instantons.
+We begin this work in Section~\ref{sec:clarke}, introducing Clarke's $G_2$-instantons \cite{clarke2014instantons} before performing the necessary calculation to find the virtual dimension of the moduli space.
+Similar work is then carried out for the $G_2$-instanton of Lotay-Oliveira \cite{lotay2018su2insantons}, which also lives on $\R^4\times S^3,$ and certain $G_2$-instantons of Oliveira \cite{oliveira2014monopoles} on $\Lambda^2_-(\mathbb{CP}^2)$ and $\Lambda^2_- (S^4).$ The final example, considered in Section~\ref{sec:stdinstsection}, is the $G_2$-instanton of G\"unaydin Nicolai \cite{gunaydin1995seven}, which lives on $\R^7.$ To perform the necessary calculation of eigenvalues we first present a formula for the (twisted) Dirac operator on $S^6$ which is, to the author's knowledge, new.
 As an application of the work to this point, we show in Section~\ref{sec:invariance} how to prove a uniqueness theorem for unobstructed connections in the moduli space.
 We show that such a connection is necessarily invariant under an action of $G_2$ and then use the algebraic framework of Wang's theorem \cite{wang1958invariant} to classify such connections.